kjnikhil6/CoWinAlert/README.md

 python-dotenv
 ## How to configure

-1)assign pincode,email address..... etc variables in func.py
+1.assign pincode,email address..... etc variables in func.py
-2)run "_temp.py" to intialize
+2.run "_temp.py" to intialize and create neccessary files

 ## How to Run